UNITY-Physics/fw-ghostStats/examples/unity_QA/README.md

 ```

 The `layout` object is really handy to work with since it will give us keyword access to filenames in our project and throw errors if they don't exist.

+## 3. Review the results

+Have a look at the `plotting.ipynb` for some examples of visualizing the data.
+The `stats` folder does contain numerical results as well that can be parsed.
+Baring in mind that there might be some bugs in there still.

+## Other

+The notebook `describe_fid_seg.ipynb` goes through the steps of the fiducial segmentation.